Oxton Ladies football club child protection policies

 • In such cases, the Oxton Ladies Football Club Disciplinary Committee must

-reach a decision based upon the available information which could suggest that on a balance of probability; it is more likely than not that the allegation is true.
+reach a decision based upon the available information which could suggest that on a balance of probability; its more likely than not that the allegation is true.

 Thewelfare of children should always remain paramount.